yoniker/PokerVault/Courses/Upswing Lab 2.0/Misc/Uri Office hours.md

 **The rule:** For every hour you study, play for at least an hour (most players should do 5:1 play-to-study).
 Don't allow yourself to study more until you've met your playing quota.
 This constant practice is how concepts actually stick when the timer's ticking and situations get complex.

+## To beat live 2-5 and study vs 2-5 live players
+**For 2-5 live stakes: Focus on crushing soft games, not GTO theory.**

+Your current skill development should be:

+- **Categorizing player types** and exploiting them, not playing solver-optimal
+- **Thinking about your specific opponent's actual range**, not what the solver says they should have
+- Using practical tools like Equilab for range work rather than pure solver study

+**Key exploit for 2-5:** When solvers recommend overbetting, recognize that live players massively overfold to overbets.
+This means you should overbet bluff way more than theory suggests.
+Practice executing this and observe how it affects your image.

+**Bottom line:** Don't study GTO for GTO's sake.
+Study solutions, identify where your player pool deviates (they almost always call less vs big bets), then practice exploiting those tendencies relentlessly.
+That's how you crush these stakes.

 # Full Poker Coaching Q&A Transcript